JMCanning78/MahjongSite/README.md

     2. Set the `EMAILPORT` to the port the server listens to for requests.
        This should not be inside of quotes.
     3. Set the `EMAILUSER` to an account the server recognizes, and provide the password for that account in `EMAILPASSWORD`.
+The password must be recorded in clear text in this file, so you may need to control access of who can read the `mysettings.py` file.
-    4. Set the `EMAILFROM` parameter to the alias that you want people to see in the email they receive from the web site.
+    4. Set the `EMAILFROM` parameter to the alias that you want people to see in the emails they receive from the web site.

 1. Start up the web server.
 On your test system, you'll want to run this on some unused port on the machine.
 This should be a number between 1024 and 65535.
-A common one to use is 8888, but if this is in use, you'll need to choose something else.
+A common one to use is 8888, but if this port is in use, you'll need to choose something else.
 Start the server with the command `/path/to/MahjongSite/main.py 8888`.
 If you don't get any error messages, then the web site should be up and running.
 If you get errors like: